Come Dance With Me

 Arts don’t look for right or wrong answers.
 Arts give people with dementia the means and the freedom to express themselves.
 When we create something new, our brain has to do the same.

-This is how new connections are made, existing abilities retained for longer and new cells encouraged to grow and connect; leading to more independence for anyone affected by dementia, an ongoing boost to cognitive reserve, new friends and a joyous fun time for all.
+Thus new connections are made, existing abilities retained for longer and new cells encouraged to grow and connect; leading to more independence for anyone affected by dementia, an ongoing boost to cognitive reserve, new friends and a joyous fun time for all.

 Exercise is good for the brain and dancing is the most effective exercise we know to reduce the risk, delay the onset and assist a person to live with dementia.